Couple and their guests raising hands in celebration after their wedding in Portugal.

 Winter months of December to February

 Portugal is a wonderful choice for a year-end winter wedding in Europe.
-Although the temperature can drop to as low as 15°C in the day and 8°C at night, there’s lower chance of rainfall during this time.
-This makes for a perfect season to have an outdoor ceremony on a seaside wedding venue.
+Although the temperature can drop to as low as 15°C in the day and 8°C at night, there’s a lower chance of rainfall during this time.
+This makes for a perfect season to have an outdoor ceremony at a seaside wedding venue.
 As for your winter honeymoon, you can spend it in lodging houses and hotels near the snowy mountain range in northern Portugal.
-Should you get married here on November, you can join the interesting São Martinho festival or the St. Martin’s Day when the Portuguese light bonfires and party the whole night with chestnut dishes and wine!
+Should you get married here in November, you can join the interesting São Martinho festival or St. Martin’s Day when the Portuguese light bonfires, party the whole night, and roast chestnuts on the streets, you can smell them from afar!
+Join the carnival celebration all over Portugal in February when the locals and tourists alike celebrate with parades, food, music, and exotic fancy dresses.
+It’s a wonderful addition to your Portugal honeymoon tour.

 March to May spring time